rgandhi9/global-macro-database/README.md

 Create an Evidence dashboard with one or more pages that highlights some interesting insights from the Global Macro Database.
 You can focus on any aspect of the data that you find intriguing, such as GDP trends, inflation rates, or other macroeconomic indicators.
 It is up to you what topic you choose to analyze.
 You can use the data as is, or you can enrich it with other data sources.
 You should use the data to create a dashboard that visualizes the insights you found.

 Report has to be done in Evidence.dev, comitted to a public github repo and the generated static html page published to github pages.
 There is a Github action set up already that should publish your report on each commit.
-You can find the documentation about here: https://docs.evidence.dev/components/all-components/ Information on deploying to GitHub pages is here: https://docs.evidence.dev/deployment/self-host/github-pages/
+You can find the documentation about how to use Evidence here: https://docs.evidence.dev/components/all-components/ Information on deploying to GitHub pages is here: https://docs.evidence.dev/deployment/self-host/github-pages/

 Once it is done, please sned us the link to the GitHub repo and the link to the published dashboard.